 Penalties for late payment

 The penalties shall include 25% surcharge and 20% interest per year (Under Secs.
 248 and 249, respectively).
 If fraud is involved, the surcharge shall be 50%.
-You may also pay compromise penalties in lieu of imprisonment (click on the link for the schedule of compromise penalties).
+You may also pay compromise penalties in lieu of imprisonment, which can be viewed at the BIR’s website through the following link: Schedule of compromise penalties.

 BIR Form to be used